 - Copying Modifiers to Multiple Products

-- Right under the class you just created, click Add Modifier (this is the actual choice or customization to your items).
-Then type in the name of your modifier.
+- Under the class you just created, click + Add Modifier,(this is the actual choice or customization to your items).
+Then type in the name of your modifier:

 - The price field is an additional charge on top of the price of your item.
-Put in a cost to track the value of your modifiers.
+Put in a cost to track the value of your modifiers:

 Associating Modifiers with Products

-- From the Products tab, locate the item that you would like to associate a modifier to.
+- From the Products tab, locate the product to associate a modifier with:

 - On the right side of the page, find the modifier class that you would like to edit.
-To link the modifiers to this specific item, check the check box for Active.
+To link the modifiers to this specific item, check the check box for Active:

 Copying Modifiers to Multiple Products